viadee/bpmn.ai-patterns/README.md

 ![Process Choice](models/process-choice.png "Process Choice")

-A first processing step extracts from incoming documents, e-mails, or chat messages all entities, i.e. all identifiable aspects, as they might be entered into a form in the processing: Customer names, e-mail addresses, invoice numbers, etc. or more abstract assessments such as a sentiment analysis to identify and quantify affective states and subjective information, especially the expressed mood.
+A first processing step extracts from incoming documents, e-mails, or chat messages all entities, i.e. all identifiable aspects, as they might be entered into a form in the processing: Customer names, e-mail addresses, invoice numbers, etc. or more abstract assessments such as a sentiment-analysis to identify and quantify affective states and subjective information, especially the expressed mood.

 In this way, a stream of rather weakly structured data turns into one with single known fields.
 These can be used in a second ML step to classify the most suitable subsequent process that can process the data.